gzak/Unity.Mvc.Wcf/README.md

 of that interface with Unity without using a clunky service reference or writing an IMyService client that just shuttles parameters and results back and forth for each method manually.
-Below are some examples, all of which would live somewhere in the global Application_Start() method:
+Below are some examples, all of which would live somewhere in the global Application_Start() method.

 ### Programmatic configuration